nickzoic/nick.zoic.org/art/decoding-programming-beyond-text-files/index.md

 *Also see [Katie Bell's "Text files full of punctuation?
 There must be a better way to code."](https://2020.pycon.org.au/program/hhpfhw/)*

+*Also also I should credit [Lilly Ryan's "Don't Look Back in Anger: Wildman Whitehouse and the Great Failure of 1858"](https://www.youtube.com/watch?v=GuNoaAFnTPg) for inspiration to look into the history of some of this stuff*

 # DECODING: Programming Beyond Text Files

         Most systems supply several text editors